au-ts/cogent/docs/surface.rst

 --

 Conditionals can be expressed in the form of if-expressions.
 They are in the form of ``if c !v1 !v2 ... then e1 else e2``.
-The ``!v``'s are similar to the ``!`` syntax introduced above, allowing for temporary access to linear objects in the conditions.
+The ``!v``\ s are similar to the ``!`` syntax introduced above, allowing for temporary access to linear objects in the condition.

-Apart from the normal if-then-else sytnax, Cogent offers a multi-way if syntax, inspired by GHC/Haskell.
+Apart from the normal if-then-else syntax, Cogent offers a multi-way if syntax, inspired by GHC/Haskell.
 For example,

 ::